-In this style of conflict management, the needs of the other are preferred over the personal needs.
+In this style of conflict management, the needs of the other are preferred over personal needs.
 The concern for others is high, whereas personal concern is low.
 This conflict is best suited to situations where a person has no control and there is limited knowledge.
-Moreover issues are not so important and long term give and take occurs.
+Moreover, issues are not so important and long-term give and take occurs.

 The Avoiding Style

-In this style of management of conflict, the person has low concern for others as well himself.
-Also he ignores and suppresses the issues.
+In this style of management of conflict, the person has low concern for others as well as himself.
+Also, he ignores and suppresses the issues.
 When there is strong conflict, then this style is useful to make parties cool.

 The integrative Style

 Under this style of conflict management, concern for others and oneself is high.
-Where concentration is made on the openness, collaboration and exchange of information.
-This style best suits the condition where there is complex strategic problem.
-Thus the solution required are long term and commitment is needed.
+Where concentration is made on the openness, collaboration, and exchange of information.
+This style best suits the condition where there is a complex strategic problem.
+Thus the solution required is long term and commitment is needed.

 The Dominating Style

-In this style the person has low concern for others and high concern for himself.
+In this style, the person has low concern for others and high concern for himself.
 He tries to accomplish his own goals at any cost.
 It is effective when the issues are of little importance to others while more important to the solving party.
-In addition there is short time and available solutions are not popular.
+In addition, there is a short time and available solutions are not popular.

 The Compromising Style

-In this style of conflict management a moderate concern is shown to others and oneself and concentration is made.
+In this style of conflict management, a moderate concern is shown to others and oneself, and concentration is made.
 Just to accomplish some middle ground that represents reasonable winning of all the parties.
-This style of conflict is beneficial in the situation where the parties have equal power.
-Moreover the goals are not compatible and immediate solution is required.
+This style of conflict is beneficial in a situation where the parties have equal power.
+Moreover, the goals are not compatible and an immediate solution is required.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.